tesar-tech/BlazorStatic/README.md

 Is a way how to use Blazor component model to scaffold static website with some helpers for making it pleasant experience.

+Use standart way of creating and testing .NET8 Blazor app (server side rendered).
+When you are ready, add a little bit of magic to your `Program.cs` and the whole website will be generated as static html.

+BlazorStatic will also help you with using Markdown for content you you wish to do it.

 > README under construction

 ## How to start?